While GCC citizens enjoy visa-free entry to the UAE, GCC residents (expatriates in Gulf countries) often need visas.

 3. 2023 Eligibility Rules for GCC Residents

-To apply for a Dubai visa, GCC residents must:
+To apply for a Dubai visa for GCC residents must:

 1. Hold a valid residency permit from a GCC country (minimum 3–6 months validity).